autocrossblog/autocrossblog_astro/src/content/post/2016/2016-02-29-350z-setup-and-modifications-for-scca-autocross-stu-class.md

 ---
+tags: [ [ 350z, nissan, setup ] ]
+author: "chris"
 publishDate: 2016-02-29T00:00:41+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2016/350z-setup-and-modifications-for-scca-autocross-stu-class"
+excerpt: "Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest."
 title: "350z Setup and Modifications for SCCA Autocross STU class"
-excerpt: "Follow our blogger's journey to fix a failed emissions and safety test on his car, from finding leaks to tackling repairs and passing the retest."
-author: chris
-url: '350z-setup-and-modifications-for-scca-autocross-stu-class'
-tags:  [ 350z, nissan, setup ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 We'll try to keep this list updated with current modifications, and a list of past modifications as well as we build and compete our 350z in the SCCA STU autocross class.